 Count your many blessings, see what God hath done.

 Count your blessings, name them one by one.

 Count your many blessings, see what God hath done” (Baptist Hymnal, 1991)

 Fostering an attitude of gratitude

 Having a hard time fostering an attitude of gratitude?
-I don’t blame you, it’s hard to get started, so here are 12 thanksgiving prompts to get you in the spirit!
+I don’t blame you; it’s hard to start, so here are 12 Thanksgiving prompts to get you in the spirit!